spitfire05/bitcoin-handshake/README.md

 [2022-11-16T20:37:34Z INFO  bitcoin_handshake] Finished!
 Handshake results: 3 OK | 18 PARTIALLY OK | 4 FAILED
 ```

+The last line of the output should contain the results of handshake attempts.

+The log level output can be controlled using `RUST_LOG` environment variable (defaults to `info`).

 ## How it works

 The tool tries to perform an exchange of `version` and `verack` messages.